How MA Sportsbook Taxes Will Impact Responsible Gambling Funding

 The Pieces of Massachusetts Problem Gambling Funding

-Massachusetts has two major funding sources in place for problem gambling services: $5 million comes from an annual fee based on the number of active slot machines across the state’s two resort casinos and one slot parlor, and 5% of resort casino tax revenue also goes to the Public Health Trust Fund.
+Problem gambling services in Massachusetts receive funding from two main sources: one being an annual fee determined by the number of active slot machines in the state’s two resort casinos and one slot parlor, which amounts to $5 million.
+Additionally, 5% of the tax revenue generated by the resort casinos is allocated to the Public Health Trust Fund.

 Spending Responsible Gambling Funding Is the Real Challenge

-Unlike other modern sports betting markets, Massachusetts is prepared to legalize online gambling.
-It has an existing pool of responsible gambling funding and is increasing funding as it expands access to gambling.
+In contrast to other contemporary sports betting markets, Massachusetts is poised to legalize online gambling while demonstrating a proactive approach.
+The state possesses an established pool of funds dedicated to responsible gambling and is further augmenting this funding as it widens accessibility to gambling.